Pluto28/chip8/README.md

 Run `make` inside the chip8 directory

 ## TODOS:
--[] Text debug probe with pausing habilities
+-[x] Text debug probe with pausing habilities
--[] Add support for posix compliant command lines options using argv -[] Rewrite the graphics engine to be more efficient
+-[x] Add support for posix compliant command lines options using argv -[x] Rewrite the graphics engine to be more efficient -[x]